Robert Mugabe: Public image and legacy

 For many Africans, Mugabe exposed the double standards of Western countries; the latter had turned a blind eye to the massacre of over 20,000 black Ndebele civilians in the Gukarakundi but strongly censured the Zimbabwean government when a small number of white farmers were killed during the land seizures.

 During the guerrilla war, Ian Smith referred to Mugabe as "the apostle of Satan".
 George Shire expressed the view that there was "a strong racist animus" against Mugabe within Zimbabwe, and that this had typically been overlooked by Western media representations of the country.
 Mugabe himself was accused of racism; John Sentamu, the Uganda-born Archbishop of York in the United Kingdom, called Mugabe "the worst kind of racist dictator", for having "targeted the whites for their apparent riches".
 Desmond Tutu stated that Mugabe became "increasingly insecure, he's hitting out.
 One just wants to weep.
 It's very sad."
 South African President Nelson Mandela was also critical of Mugabe, referring to him as a politician who "despise[s] the very people who put [him] in power and think[s] it's a privilege to be there for eternity".

 Writing for the Human Rights Quarterly, Rhoda E. Howard-Hassmann claimed that there was "clear evidence that Mugabe was guilty of crimes against humanity".
-In 2009, Gregory Stanton, then President of the International Association of Genocide Scholars, and Helen Fein, then executive director of the Institute for the Study of Genocide, published a letter in The New York Times stating that there was sufficient evidence of crimes against humanity to bring Mugabe to trial in front of the International Criminal Court.
+In 2009, Gregory Stanton, then President of the International Association of Genocide Scholars, and Helen Fein, then executive director of the Institute for the Study of Genocide, published a letter stating that there was sufficient evidence of crimes against humanity to bring Mugabe to trial in front of the International Criminal Court.
 Australia and New Zealand had previously called for this in 2005, and a number of Zimbabwean NGOs did so in 2006.

-A 2005 article from the New American titled "Democide in Zimbabwe" says that Mugabe reduced the population of Zimbabwe by millions in just a few years.

-In 1994, Mugabe received an honorary knighthood from the British state; this was stripped from him at the advice of the UK government in 2008.
-Mugabe held several honorary degrees and doctorates from international universities, awarded to him in the 1980s; at least three of these have since been revoked.
-In June 2007, he became the first international figure ever to be stripped of an honorary degree by a British university, when the University of Edinburgh withdrew the degree awarded to him in 1984.
-On 12 June 2008, the University of Massachusetts Amherst Board of Trustees voted to revoke the law degree awarded to Mugabe in 1986, the first time one of its honorary degrees has been revoked.
-In the month after being deposed, but before he died, many of the public references to Mugabe – street names, for example – had been removed from public places.
+In 1994, Mugabe received an honorary knighthood from the British state; this was stripped at the advice of the UK government in 2008.
+Mugabe held several honorary degrees from international universities, at least three of which have since been revoked.
+In 2007, he became the first international figure ever to be stripped of an honorary degree by a British university, when the University of Edinburgh withdrew the degree awarded to him in 1984.
+In the month after being deposed, but before he died, many of the public references to Mugabe – street names, for example – were removed from public places.